Eugene Hasenfus: CIA links

-After he was captured by the Nicaraguan government, he stated at a press conference that he had previously dropped supplies to CIA agents in Southeast Asia, and that flights into Nicaragua were directly supervised by the CIA.
+After he was captured by the Nicaraguan government, Hasenfus stated at a press conference that he had previously dropped supplies to CIA operatives in Southeast Asia, and that flights into Nicaragua were directly supervised by the CIA.
 His statement also included his recruitment by a friend in the CIA, an operation based in Ilopango airbase in El Salvador, supported by U.S. army colonel James Steele.
 The CIA and the U.S. government of Ronald Reagan denied any connection with the flight, though they said they supported any civilian effort to support the Contras.
 U.S. Secretary of State George Shultz stated that the plane had been paid for by private operators, and that none of the men on it had any connection to the U.S. government.

 Hasenfus later repudiated his statement, saying that he was unaware if his fellow workers were employed by the CIA, and that he had only heard rumors to that effect.
 The men in question, Max Gomez and Ramon Medina, were Cuban Americans.
 The CIA had at the time been legally forbidden by the U.S. Congress from helping the Contras.
 Gomez and Medina had been identified as people who had helped organize covert arms supplies to the Contras.
-Soon after his capture he said that the two men were friends of then-vice-President of the U.S. George H. W. Bush, but later retracted this statement as well, saying he was not sure.

 Hasenfus was charged with "terrorism, conspiracy and disturbing public security".
 Hasenfus stated that he was sure, however, that the operation to supply the Contras with weapons, named Enterprise, was ultimately supervised by the U.S. government.
 The capture of Hasenfus provided direct evidence of a link between the Contras, and the U.S. government and the Reagan White house; documents found on the dead men linked them to Oliver North.